-The genus Opuntia is one of the larger groups of cactus.
-Often called beaver tailed cactus due to their large pads, Opuntia produces several types of edibles.
+The genus Opuntia is one of the larger groups of cacti.
+Often called beaver-tailed cactus due to their large pads, Opuntia produces several types of edibles.
 The beautiful juicy fruits are delicious and are useful in jams and jellies.
-But can you eat cactus pads?
+Can you eat cactus pads though?
 The broad, succulent pads can be eaten raw or cooked in a variety of ways.
 You just need to know how to pick cactus pads and how to prepare them.
 Don't let those spines scare you.
 Cactus pads are delicious and nutritious.

 Can You Eat Cactus Pads?

 If you have ever been to an ethnic store specializing in Mexican and southwestern cuisine, you may have seen cactus pads.
 The plants grow especially well in desert type areas and adult plants can produce 20 to 40 pads per year.
 The locality where the plants grow wild call the pads nopales, a desert delicacy that has been transported across the states.
 There is a specific time of the day and year for harvesting edible cactus pads.
 Harvesting nopales at the optimum time ensures less acid content and a sweeter vegetable.
 Prickly pear cactus is the primary source of nopales.
 In spite of the pad's armament, they have been used for food probably as long as humans have been in their native region.
 Nopales are eaten either raw or cooked.
 Once cooked, they have a slightly slimy texture much like okra, but the flavor is appealing and adds a lemony note to recipes.
 You can often see nopales canned in specialty stores or the Mexican section of the supermarket.
 You use these like you would any canned vegetable.
 The cacti are raised commercially in Mexico, but you can also harvest your own pads if you live in an area where Opuntia are common.
 Harvesting edible cactus pads is a bit like raiding a honeybee nest.
 The opportunity to get stung does exist.